usuaero/MachUpX/docs/source/user_interface.md

 # User Interface
 MachUpX can be used in one of two ways, either through the command line or though the Python API.
+Examples of the interface can be found in the examples/ directory of the source code.

 ## Command Line
 MachUpX is run from the command line using the "-m" option to the Python interpreter.
 For example: